Our team at Shane Smith Law will review your case, free of charge, and explain your legal options.

 Common Types of Premises Liability Accidents

-Though slips and falls are the most common types of premises liability accidents, they're far from the only kinds of premises liability cases our firm handles.
+Though slips and falls are the most common types of premises liability accidents, they're far from the only kinds of claims our firm handles.
 The term “premises liability” covers a broad range of accidents and injuries that can occur on someone else's property, whether the property in question is a public place, grocery store, other business, or a private residence.

 Types of premises liability accidents include: